 “What exactly is going on?”, I asked Phil one night when I called him to check in on how things were going in my absence.

 “Oh everything is fine, I’ve got it all under control here.
 Are you getting some of that much-needed head space we discussed before you left?” he asked.

 “Yes,” I replied.
 “Almost too much head space.
 Almost.”

 “Yes, very good.
 Impressive, too.”
 I was touched that he’d so well understood my need for some breathing room and relieved to know the real reason the kids hadn’t reached out.
 Phil is great like that.
-If he does something, he does it all the way.

 But on day 5, something so terrible happened that my kids risked it all to contact me, tentatively at first and then loudly and desperately.